Visitor # 53001 since 26.FEB.2003

 Remove the existing relay lever from the bottom of the relay shaft.
 Easiest to access from beneath the vehicle.
 Typically held in place with a 13mm nut and lock washer (save for later reuse).
 With the relay lever removed from the vehicle, you may need to slit the remnants of the rubber ball end with a utility knife (photo A, below).
 To ease cutting you can dip the blade in water or light lubricating oil.
 Usually you'll need to make a few passes to slice down to the center of the ball.
 Once slit to the center, peel the rubber ball off the end of the lever (photo B, below).
 You'll probably find that there is a layer of rubber stuck to the knurled end of the relay lever.
 The easiest way to remove that is to heat up the relay lever end with a heat gun or propane torch, to the point the rubber just starts to smoke.
 Then, hold the lever in a vise or pair of pliers (it may be hot) and use a cloth rag to twist the rubber residue off the end of the lever, it should come off fairly easy.
 If some remains, reapply the heat the wipe again.
 The cleaned lever end should look like the one in photo C, below.

 Once complete, re-install the relay lever on the bottom of the relay shaft.
 Torque the nut to the value specified in the Bentley repair manual, approx. 15 ft.lbs.
-You may want to check that nut for tightness after a few hundred miles of driving.
+You may want to check that nut for tightness after a few hundred miles of driving and you might consider using some thread locking compound on it as well.

 D: Worn A2/A3 relay ball |